 - 6.1 The priorities outlined in the Service Improvement Plan reflect our integrated approach to Children's Services which means that early years, primary and secondary education sits alongside support, protection and care functions all encompassed within one Council service.
-This approach allows us to best respond to meeting the needs of children, young people and families and provides a sound basis for us to achieve our vision. - 6.2 During the lifetime of this plan, specific priorities for the service within the remit of this board are: - developing the 'Just Learning' model which is supporting people with convictions into training, education and employment; - developing an 'early help' model of family support which will bring together resources from social work and education as well as from other public sector agencies and the third sector; - meeting the additional demands on the service arising from the extension of the presumption against short sentences; and - implementing a new case management system for Children & Families social work in 2020 and for Criminal Justice Social Work in 2021. - 6.3 Greater detail of the specific actions the service will progress can be found in Section 5 of our Service Improvement Plan, included as an appendix to this report.
+This approach allows us to best respond to meeting the needs of children, young people and families and provides a sound basis for us to achieve our vision. - 6.2 During the lifetime of this plan, specific priorities for the service include: - continuing to raise attainment for all children while also focussing on closing the poverty related attainment gap; - reviewing the curriculum with a specific focus on learning pathways (2-18), the S3 curriculum and progression pathways on literacy and numeracy to ensure appropriate progression and levels of attainment for all children and young people; - progressing the partnership work with Stanford University on approaches to teaching mathematics; - completing the expansion of early years so that all eligible children can access up to 1140 hours of provision a year from August 2020; - developing an 'early help' model of family support which will bring together resources from social work and education as well as from other public sector agencies and the third sector;

+- further developing the new multi-year strategic partnership with Barnardos focusing on the mental health of children and young people; - completing the review of Additional Support Needs provision and implementing a new model from August 2020; - further developing the kinship care and fostering services, providing more family placements for children who are looked after; - implementing the findings of the Independent Care Review; - leading on the Early Intervention and Prevention workstream of the council's transformation programme; - developing a professional learning plan on parental engagement to support collaborative working and family learning approaches; and - implementing a new case management system for Children & Families social work in 2020 and for Criminal Justice Social Work in 2021. - 6.3 Greater detail of the specific actions the service will progress can be found in Section 5 of our Service Improvement Plan, included as an appendix to this report.